 After presenting their findings to senior managers at the UK headquarters, they were offered 12-month internships to continue the project and help to implement their recommendations.
 David explains, “The internship is a great opportunity to develop my skills and gain some experience at a multinational organisation.
 Having such an organisation on my CV will be worth its weight in gold.
 Combined with the learning we will gain, I'm very excited for the future.”

-The Consultancy Project available on our Marketing Masters programmes gives students the opportunity to work in a live business situation, make links with industry and gain work experience.
+The Consultancy Project available on our Marketing Masters programmes gives students the opportunity to undertake research on behalf of a company as part of their dissertation.
+Students work in a live business situation, make links with industry and gain experience.